Daethyra/Cybersecurity-References/README.md

 ## 📜 License

-Distributed under the AGPL-3.0 License.
+Distributed under the GNU AGPL-3.0 License.
 See [LICENSE](./LICENSE) for more information.

-It's important to *read and understand* the *terms* under which the contents *of* this repository are shared, and *the repositories contained within*.